greg-raven/Uncommon-Sense/_posts/2022-07-27-the-cause-of-all-mankind.md

 ---
-title: 'The cause of all mankind'
+title: "The cause of all mankind"
 layout: post
 categories:
 - liberty